ARM-software/SCP-firmware/doc/framework.md

 - Bind
 - Start

+Each stage is executed for each module before moving onto the next stage, and modules are processed in the order they are given in the *BS_FIRMWARE_MODULES* list.

 Once these stages have all been completed the firmware as a whole is considered to be fully initialized and execution enters the *runtime phase*.
 The stages are described in the following sub-sections.